 We accept translations (into English) with the permission of both author and translator.

-We particularly like political poetry, feminist or queer poetry, ecopoetry, love poems, poems about the body, and poems that engage with history, literature, art, or modern culture.
+We particularly like political poetry, ecopoetry, love poems, poems about the body, feminist or queer poetry, and poems that engage with history, literature, art, or modern culture.
 No covid/quarantine poems, please.

 While hybrid, experimental, or cross-genre submissions are welcome, we do not accept anything created with AI.
 We do not accept writing that espouses bigotry or hate toward any group.
 We value accessibility and social progress, and seek to represent a diversity of voices across the American literary landscape.